 This is Day 30 of the 31 Days to Green Clean series.

-One of the tasks that I put off doing more than any other in my home is cleaning the oven.
+One of the tasks that I put off doing more than others in my home is cleaning the oven.
 It’s a hard job – trying to contort your body to all different angles to get the whole thing cleaned out.
-And once it’s done, you don’t even get to enjoy the benefits of looking at your nice and clean oven – unless you left it open, which kind of defeats the purpose.
+And once it’s done, you don’t even get to enjoy the benefits of looking at your nice, clean oven – unless you left it open, which would be silly.

 But, I had a large and growing layer of burnt nastiness all over the bottom of my oven, so I knew as a part of this series, I would have to finally tackle cleaning my oven naturally.

-As I was working on figuring out the best way to clean my oven without using those toxic fumed oven cleaners, I asked on my Facebook page when the last time you all had cleaned your oven was.
+As I was working on figuring out the best way to clean my oven without using those toxic fumed oven cleaners, I asked on my Facebook page when the last time was you all had cleaned your ovens.
 I was definitely glad to see that I am not the only one who puts off this chore for long periods of time!

 And here is my confession, I have not thoroughly cleaned my oven since we moved into our house, which was over three years ago!
 I know!
 So there, if you’ve cleaned your oven at least once in the last three years, that’s one more time than me!

 One of my issues was that I didn’t know of a good way to clean my oven without using toxic oven cleaner.
 My oven does have a self-clean function, but I’ve never used one of those before and I feel like it’s wasteful because it just leaves your oven on for a really long time, right?

 So, in the interest of full disclosure, here was my oven before cleaning: